Jakeverse/Jakeverse/README.md

+nyaaa~ nyaa

 - 👋 Hi, I’m Jakaria.
-- 👀 I’m interested in cyber security.
+- 👀 I’m interested in every things on this planet exist.
-- 🌱 I’m currently learning C++.
+- 🌱 I’m currently learning C++, Javascript and Python.

       Thanks for stalking me :)